okyanus-mc/docs/docsrc/dev/guide.md

 ```

 #### Important
-If the player isn't is the server getArgPlayer returns MckPlayer which is a mock.
+If the player isn't in the server getArgPlayer returns MckPlayer which is a mock.

 Try printing it out!